pradeepinfra/DevOps-24-09-2025/Terraform/02/05-variables.md

-# 🌱 Terraform Variables – Input & Output (with Simple Analogies)
+# 🌱 Terraform Variables – Input & Output

 Think of **Terraform** as an engineer building your cloud setup.